SALT LAKE HOTEL & HOSPITALITY 2017

 Salt Lake City was the proud host of the 2002 Winter Olympics and the spirit still lives on.
 So, while in the Salt Lake, you can witness "The Fastest Ice On Earth" at our Utah Olympic Oval in the Salt Lake Valley.

 If you are going to visit Utah during the winter months, the single best thing to do is go skiing!
-There are seven resorts within 30-45 minutes of Salt Lake City.
+There are six resorts within 30-45 minutes of Salt Lake City.
 They offer skiing for all skill levels, including both group and private lessons for children and adults if you are a beginner.
 Utah is known for its great snow!
 During the 2002 Winter Olympics, most of the resorts in Utah hosted winter games.
 Their facilities are top of the line and very user-friendly!

 The Clark Planetarium offers the best light/music and star shows around.
 There are shows for every taste, both adult and child.
 The Clark Planetarium offers shows about the forces of nature, different planets and also includes movies in the IMAX format.
 The shows are generally between 50-60 minutes long, and they suggest that you get there at last 20 minutes beforehand.
 There are many fun and interesting exhibits to enjoy while you wait.